darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 Peter Norvig's _Paradigms of Artificial Intelligence Programming_, despite the title, presents short compilers for Scheme, Prolog, and a pattern-matching rewrite-rule language.
 They all go to some trouble to produce efficient output.
-The code is of the highest quality, and not much longer than this book's examples.
+The code is of the highest quality.

 Niklaus Wirth's [_Compiler
 Construction_](http://www.ethoberon.ethz.ch/WirthPubl/CBEAll.pdf)